How to configure and ping Ethernet on STM32

 The most of the Configuration in the LWIP remains same.
 Except, some MCUs let us choose the address for the Heap.

-• Here we are going to disable the DHCP, and configure a static IP for our ethernet module.
+- Here we are going to disable the DHCP, and configure a static IP for our ethernet module.
+I have set the IP 192.168.0.123 for the board.

 MPU Configuration

-Now we have the DMA Descriptors in the SRAM Region.
-And this is why we need to configure the MPU.
+We have the DMA Descriptors in the SRAM Region.
+This is why we need to configure the MPU.

 If your MCU didn’t let you choose the memory region, then probably you don’t need to do it.
-But for the others, this is a must, or else you will get hardfault.
+But for the cortex M7 devices, this is a must, or else you will get hardfault.

 Remember that during the configuration, we set up everything in the SRAM (0x30000000).
-The total size of the RAM was around 18 KB.
-So we will configure the MPU keeping this information in mind.
+The complete memory structure is shown in the image below.

 The CODE